Sandi Jackson: Campaign

 In 2006, William Beavers announced that he would resign his 7th ward aldermanic seat to pursue the Cook County Board seat being vacated by John Stroger, after Stroger was forced to resign following a stroke.
 Beavers requested that Mayor Daley appoint his daughter to replace him, in order for her to have the incumbency advantage in the February 27, 2007 municipal elections.
 The deal also allowed for Todd Stroger to replace his father John as the president of the County Board and Beavers to surrender his ward seat after presiding over Mayor Daley's 2007 City Council budget hearings.
-In July 2007, when it first became public that Sandi Jackson was considering running for the 7th ward alderman seat, which would disrupt all the backroom dealings between the Strogers and the Beavers with Daley's approval, Jackson, Jr. encouraged her to run.
+In July 2007, when it first became public that Sandi Jackson was considering running for the 7th ward alderman seat, which would disrupt all the backroom dealings between the Strogers and the Beaverses with Daley's approval, Jackson, Jr. encouraged her to run.
 In the November 2006 elections, William Beavers won the County Board seat while Stroger won the County Board President's office that had been part of the dealings.
 On December 5, 2006, Jackson officially filed paperwork with state election officials.
 On December 12, Mayor Daley appointed Darcel Beavers to succeed her father until the Spring municipal elections.
 Then, on December 18, which is the filing deadline for petitions, Jackson filed 5,000 petition signatures to run for alderman.

 Jackson carried numerous endorsements including The Chicago Tribune and numerous labor unions.
 Jackson was not endorsed by the Cook County Democratic Party.